-The New Environment dialog allows the user to create a new environment in the specified directory using a particular release.
+The New Environment dialog, which is invoked from the NightBench Development window, allows the user to create a new environment in the specified directory using a particular release.
 This environment can be opened in the current NightBench Development window or in a new NightBench Development window.